function61/turbobob/README.md

 	- uses buildkit [function61/buildkit-js](https://github.com/function61/buildkit-js)

 What is a buildkit?
-It's not strictly a Turbo Bob concept - it only means that instead of constructing the whole build environment in your own repo in the `Dockerfile.default-build`, that Dockerfile is mostly empty and most of its configuration comes from the `FROM` image referenced in the Dockerfile from another repo.
+It's not strictly a Turbo Bob concept - it only means that instead of constructing the whole build environment in your own repo in the `build-default.Dockerfile`, that Dockerfile is mostly empty and most of its configuration comes from the `FROM` image referenced in the Dockerfile from another repo.
 This makes for smaller build Dockerfiles (but you can still do customizations).
 This makes builds faster and increases standardization and